enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 Hypothesis:

-* deployment inside an EE6 container such as WebSphere, JBoss, Glassfish, or deployment inside a JSE container with JNDI abilities (Tomcat, **JQM itself**, ...)
+* Deployment inside an EE6 container such as WebSphere, JBoss, Glassfish, or deployment inside a JSE container with JNDI abilities (Tomcat, **JQM itself**, ...)
 * There is no use of any JPA provider in the application (no persistence.xml)